aponysus/redress/docs/blog/why-redress.md

 The default classifier does a best-effort mapping:

-- Looks for explicit reflexio error types.
+- Looks for explicit redress error types.
 - Checks numeric codes like `err.status` or `err.code`.
 - Uses name heuristics for common DB/API error patterns.
 - Falls back to `UNKNOWN` if it can’t place it.